Speech on International Women’s Day Inspiring Speech for Women’s Day

 womens-day

-Several other movements led by the suffragists and suffragettes of the Socialist Party of America in 1911 were witnessed in western countries.
-Their movements did make an impact and in 1919, women were given voting rights because of the support congress got from these women during World War I.
+Several other movements led by the suffragists and suffragettes of the Socialist Party of America in 1911 were witnessed in Western countries.
+Their movements did make an impact, and in 1919, women were given voting rights because of the support Congress got from these women during World War I.

 With the uprise of the new era, in the new millennial, the focus shifted to the organizations and made them more adaptive to women employees.
 Women were everywhere, in industries, science, and politics.
-There were women’s conferences and this all-women network hugely enhanced with time.
-The world progressed, new visions were adapted and a different insight was given a place.
+There were women’s conferences, and this all-women network hugely enhanced with time.
+The world progressed, new visions were adapted, and a different insight was given a place.

 Major companies started to include the female workforce and diversify their organizations, breaking gender stereotypes and biasing.
 It was only due to the constant efforts of the women community which paved the path for the acceptance of the other diversified genders and brought it to the attention of people that other gender groups like LGBTQ also deserve the rights similar to each one of us.
 The world actually started evaluating discrimination.